Mustaf2501/Pelgine/README.md

 # Usage

 1. Install the neccesary packages
-2. Unzip PJpickle.zip, and place pixeljoint.pickle in the same directory as __init__.py
+2. Unzip PJpickle.zip, and place pixeljoint.pickle in the main directory
 3. run __init__.py and visit http://127.0.0.1:5000/

 # To-Do